 With widespread use in computers, phones and even satellites, Flash memory has become one of the key components directly contributing to the fast-paced evolution of electronic systems.
 However, the reliability of Flash memory degrades with respect to usage and retention time.
-Both the extent of usage and the maximum allowed retention time before which data can be reliably recovered are limited.
+Both the extent of usage and the retention time during which data can be reliably recovered are limited.
 This causes significant drawbacks in practical applications.
-Furthermore, physical cell density and modulation constellation density (number of levels) are increasing rapidly to satisfy the demand for increased storage capacity under strict physical size constraints.
+Furthermore, physical cell density and modulation constellation density are increasing rapidly to satisfy the demand for increased storage capacity under strict physical size constraints.
 This amplifies the degradation problem.

-Modern Flash storage solutions employ channel codes [1], [2] to increase reliability, but this approach alone cannot effectively counteract the channel capacity decrease caused by degradation from recursively programming and erasing the cells.
+Modern Flash storage solutions employ channel codes [1], [2] to increase reliability, but this approach alone cannot effectively counteract the channel capacity decrease caused by degradation due to recursively program and erase the cells.
 Signal processing methods such as Dynamic Voltage Allocation (DVA) [3] and Dynamic Threshold Assignment (DTA) [4] actively mitigate channel degradation.
-Effective decoding of channel codes, variable selection of channel code rates, and adaptive signal processing such as DVA and DTA require channel state information.
+Effective decoding of channel codes, possible selection of channel code rate, and adaptive signal processing such as DVA and DTA require channel state information.
 Thus, it is necessary to have a robust on-line estimation framework for this evolving channel.